 - The default table is 5 rows x 4 columns.
 To make the table 4 rows, tap the circle under the table then select the desired number.
 (When working on the table, to the rows will be numbered on the left side and the columns will be labeled at the top.)

-Go to Education.com for the colorful print version of the Halloween Sudoku puzzle.
+Go to Education.com for the colorful print version of the Halloween Suduko puzzle.

 Unfortunately, the formatting is lost when I tried to upload the accessible Pages document to the Paths to Technology website.
 You will have to create your own, following the steps listed above.
 The Pages screenshot above shows the accessible version with the words - pumpkin, ghost, candy and bat - instead of pictures.
 (Note: The grid lines did not show up in the screenshot above; however, in Pages, the table's grid lines are visable.)

 Do you have a student using a computer?
-Create your own Sudoku tables in Word!
+Create your own Suduko tables in Word!
 Here is a post about creating accessible Word tables.

 Want to know more about digital grids and tables?
 Go to Digital Transitions post.